guilhermesgb/GodDagger/README.md

 For example, the module above declares that objects depending on `Heater` should be provided `ElectricHeater` instances, while if they depend on `Pump`, they will be provided with `Thermosiphon` instances.

+In your provider methods or in your object constructors (regular `_init(...)` functions), you can optionally declare an instance with a subtype of `GodDaggerScope` e.g., `GodDaggerScope.SINGLETON` or your own defined scope, as *the first parameter*.
+That will apply the given scope to the return type (e.g., `Heater` or `Pump` above).
+If no scope is provided, then the return type will be unscoped.

 ### Let GodDagger work out its magic